Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 - Medical visits: The insurance company will want to know about any visits to doctors or hospitals related to your condition, including the dates and reasons for the visits.

-- Other medical conditions: The insurance company may also ask about any other medical conditions you have or have had in the past, as well as your family medical history.
+- Other medical conditions: The insurance company may also ask about any other medical conditions you have or have had in the past and your family medical history.

-It’s important to be honest and accurate when providing this information, as any misrepresentation of facts could result in a denial of coverage or a void policy.
+It’s essential to be honest and accurate when providing this information, as any misrepresentation of facts could result in a denial of coverage or a void policy.

 What “rate” can I qualify for?